Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Standard effective potential in curved background

-Essentially, global dynamics of the Higgs field can be determined by the effective potential.
-The matters of the effective potential in curved background has been thoroughly investigated in the literature~\cite{Ringwald:1987ui,Maroto:2014oca,Albareti:2016cvx, Toms:1982af,Toms:1983qr,Buchbinder:1985js,Hu:1984js, Balakrishnan:1991pm,Muta:1991mw,Kirsten:1993jn,Elizalde:1993ee,Elizalde:1993ew,Elizalde:1994im, Elizalde:1994ds,Gorbar:2002pw,Gorbar:2003yt,Gorbar:2003yp,Czerwinska:2015xwa} and there are a variety of methods to derive the effective potential in curved spacetime.
-In this section, we discuss the effective Higgs potential in curved spacetime via the adiabatic (WKB) expansion method following the literature~\cite{Ringwald:1987ui,Maroto:2014oca,Albareti:2016cvx}.
-This method can clearly handle the UV divergences of the vacuum field fluctuations and simply derive the effective potential in curved spacetime.
+The cosmological dynamics of the Higgs field can be determined by the effective potential.
+The matters of the effective potential in curved background has been thoroughly investigated in the literature~\cite{Shore:1979as,Toms:1982af,Toms:1983qr,Hu:1984js, Buchbinder:1985js,Ringwald:1987ui, Balakrishnan:1991pm,Muta:1991mw,Kirsten:1993jn,Elizalde:1993ee,Elizalde:1993ew,Elizalde:1994im, Elizalde:1994ds,Elizalde:1994gv,Gorbar:2002pw,Gorbar:2003yt,Gorbar:2003yp,Maroto:2014oca,Czerwinska:2015xwa,Albareti:2016cvx} and there are a variety of formulation to derive the effective potential in curved background.
+In this section, we discuss the standard effective potential via the adiabatic (WKB) approximation method following the literature~\cite{Ringwald:1987ui}.
+This formulation can clearly handle the UV divergences of the vacuum field fluctuations and simply derive the effective potential in curved background.